Final homes lost in 2016 flood to be rebuilt by end of year

 In a recent report published by the state, they announced the RISE program now has only 13 more houses to rebuild, with construction on the final houses expected to be completed by the end of the year.

-Senator Baldwin says it’s great news for the families, but he’s frustrated the rebuilding project has taken this long.
+Senator Baldwin said it’s great news for the families, but he’s frustrated the rebuilding project has taken this long.

 “If you’re a family that’s been waiting to get back into permanent housing for six years now, to say the timing is bad is a slap in the face.
 You know, it’s much worse than that,” said Baldwin.